Table of Contents

 Is “outsourcing” the same as “managed services”?

-No. Outsourcing can be any externalized work (project or function).
-Managed services are a type of outsourcing where the provider runs a function under SLAs.
+No. Outsourcing refers to any external work, such as a project or function.
+Managed services are a type of outsourcing in which the provider operates a function under service level agreements (SLAs).

 How do I calculate ROI?

-Combine hard savings (salary/benefits avoided, tool consolidation) + speed to value (earlier delivery) − vendor fees − oversight costs.
+Combine hard savings (avoided salary and benefits, tool consolidation) with speed to value (earlier delivery), then subtract vendor fees and oversight costs.
 Benchmarks vary widely by location and scope; many organizations target double-digit ROI.
-(Market ranges show 20–70% savings for certain software projects.)
+Market ranges show 20%–70% savings for certain software projects.

 Nearshore vs offshore: which is better?

-If collaboration speed matters (daily overlap, shared language/culture), nearshore often wins despite smaller savings.
-For maximum savings and 24×7 follow-the-sun, offshore is strong.
-Growth is visible in LATAM and Eastern Europe.
+If collaboration speed is important – such as daily overlap or shared language and culture – nearshore options often prevail, despite offering smaller savings.
+For maximum savings and 24×7 follow-the-sun coverage, offshore is effective.
+Growth is evident in LATAM and Eastern Europe.

 What about AI will it replace these models?

-AI is changing them: providers use AI to automate L1 support, testing, analytics, and talent matching.
+AI is transforming the industry: providers use AI to automate L1 support, testing, analytics, and talent matching.
 Buyers still need partners for secure operations, integration, governance, and specialized skills.
-2024–2025 surveys show multi-sourcing and AI governance are now core themes.
+Surveys from 2024 to 2025 show that multi-sourcing and AI governance are now core themes.

 Typical contract length?